mcliff1/SignalBot/README.md

 Then sync the build directory to the S3 bucket for the web (which can be gotten from *SSM*)

+AWS *CodeBuild* is set up as part of the template, by default it is connected to [this](https://github.com/mcliff1/SignalBot.git) GitHub repository.

 ### Deploy DyanmodDB backend